 Tip: at the coffee/juice station to-go cups and lids were provided.
 This is a great way to ensure you get all of the coffee you need for a long, cold morning in Sequoia National Park.

 Dinner at The Peaks was an interesting mix of cuisines.
 We had shrimp tacos, French onion soup, grilled cheese and breaded snapper.
 Nothing wowed us, but we appreciated the variety of the menu.

 Another way we dined at the Wuksachi Lodge was by ordering through the bar to bring back to our room.
-The full menu was available so why not?
+The full menu is available so why not?
 They put together a nice spread for us and we got to have a totally free-form dinner with relaxed kids up in our room.
-After a long day of hiking and snow, it was just what the 2 dads ordered.
+After a long day of hiking and snow, it was just what we needed.

 Tip: if you’re with tired kids, in-room dining is a fine option.
 If there’s not specifically room service, see what the restaurant or bar on property can do.
 Usually, it’s easy and a no-hassle way to have a pretty chill dinner.

 We didn’t require a lot from the staff at the Wuksachi Lodge, but they were clear to say that they were available to us.
 We had great interactions with everybody in The Peaks restaurant though.
 Our servers were all very polite and genuine.
 The omelets chefs each day were so kind and ready to share tips and stories while they cooked.
 The hostess of the restaurant was really wonderful and so engaging with the kids.